boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    In 5QI-unaware mode, the DSCP values in the packets received from NF at SDP are ignored.
 In the provider network, there is no QoS differentiation at the 5G QoS Class level.
-The entire IETF Network Slice is mapped to single TN QoS Class, and, therefore, to a single QoS queue on the routers in the provider network.
+The entire RFC XXXX Network Slice is mapped to single TN QoS Class, and, therefore, to a single QoS queue on the routers in the provider network.
 With a small number of deployed 5G slices (for example only two 5G slices: eMBB and MIoT),